 Béziers (our Pyrenees road trip ending point)

 We arrived in Béziers with two goals in mind, but a huge festival distracted us.
 By the time we began looking for the Orb Aqueduct (Pont-canal de l’Orb) or the locks, it was already quite late in the day.
 Normally, we would check into a hotel, stay at the festival, and find our sights in the morning.
-However, the festival brought thousands of visitors and there were no rooms available.
+However, the festival brought thousands of visitors resulting in no available rooms.

 So we began our hunt.
 The Orb Aqueduct is a bridge of water allowing boats on the Canal du Midí to pass over the River Orb in Béziers, essentially creating a bridge of water.
 The Canal du Midí is an important waterway cutting through France from the Atlantic to the Mediterranean, thus saving days of sea travel for boats making the passage.
 There are many locks along the Canal du Midí, most on their own, but nine are in sequence in Béziers creating a stunning waterfall effect (when in use) whilst looking up from the lowest one.